FUSION3 BLOG HOW MUCH DOES 3D PRINTING FILAMENT COST?

 The cost for 3D printing filament varies on the type of material you’re printing and if the manufacturer requires you to purchase their brand of filament.

 If your manufacturer requires you to purchase their brand of filament, your costs will be higher, sometimes much higher than manufacturers who employ a ‘open source’ or ‘open materials’ philosophy.
 In those instances, your material cost could range from $45 USD per kilogram (for basic materials like ABS and PLA) to over $250 USD per kilogram for specialty nylons and other engineering-grade plastics.

-Printers like the F400 that use open materials / open source materials provide more options and sources, encouraging competition and innovation.
+3D printers like our F410 that use open materials / open source materials provide more options and sources, encouraging competition and innovation.
 Here’s a list of the main types of materials and what you should expect to pay if you’re purchasing them on the open market:

 PLA & ABS (Generic Formulations)

 Generic PLA and ABS are the least expensive materials to print and you can expect to pay $25-$30 USD per kilogram from quality suppliers.

 Prices in this category vary as there are a wide variety of unique versions of PLA and ABS that are specially formulated to unique specifications or add materials like ceramics, metals, wood or other materials to create unique visual effects.
 Materials in this category range from $40 to $75 USD per kilogram.

 ASA, a cousin to ABS, is great for using in outdoor applications and is quite inexpensive.
 You can expect to pay between $30 and $45 USD per kilogram

 Fusion3 expects PETG emerged in 2017 as the most popular 3D printing filament due to its ease of printing yet exhibiting many industrial benefits.
 You should expect to pay between $30 and $40 USD per kilogram for generic versions of PETG and $45 to $70 USD for specialty formulations.